NateEag/how-i-code/content/dates-and-times.rst

    hate article padding.
 Nonetheless, it is a decent articulation of the problem and it got me to think about timezones again.

-If perceived time impacts system behavior, record each user's active timezone.
-To track perceived times accurately, when a user sets their timezone, record it and the datetime it was chosen.
-The resulting timezone log can be used to compute correct user-relative times across the project's history.
-For datetimes preceding the user's creation, you could assume their first timezone applies (if you warn the user the time is extrapolated).

 Not all software needs this behavior across history, but it cannot be introduced after the fact, so think about it up front.